-Figure 8: Examples of correct and incorrect association of glyphs with a nucleic acid backbone.
+Figure 9: Examples of correct and incorrect association of glyphs with a nucleic acid backbone.

-Figure 9: Use of glyph orientation to indicate inline vs. reverse complement direction.
+Figure 10: Use of glyph orientation to indicate inline vs. reverse complement direction.

-Figure 10: Example construct incorporating both inline (+) and reverse complement (-) features.
+Figure 11: Example construct incorporating both inline (+) and reverse complement (-) features.

-and from 5' right to 3' left on the reverse complement strand.
-In terms of SBOL 2 data models, this indicates a SequenceConstraint on the relative ordering of two features.

-4. Nucleic acid features that do not overlap in their locations SHOULD NOT have glyphs whose bounding boxes overlap.
-An example is provided in Figure 11.
+- 3. Nucleic acid features in a sequential relationship SHOULD be drawn from 5' left to 3' right on the inline strand and from 5' right to 3' left on the reverse complement strand.
+In terms of the SBOL 2 data model, this indicates a SequenceConstraint on the relative ordering of two features. - 4.
+Nucleic acid features that do not overlap in their locations SHOULD NOT have glyphs whose bounding boxes overlap.
+An example is provided in Figure 12.

-Figure 11: Example of incorrect glyph overlap: promoter (arrow) does not overlap in sequence with the ribosome entry site and CDS, so SHOULD NOT overlap visually with them.
+Figure 12: Example of incorrect glyph overlap: promoter (arrow) does not overlap in sequence with the ribosome entry site and CDS, so SHOULD NOT overlap visually with them.

 5. Nucleic acid features that overlap in their locations SHOULD have glyphs whose bounding boxes overlap.
 Overlap size MAY be used to indicate relative position.
-Examples are provided in Figure 12.
+Examples are provided in Figure 13.

-Figure 12: Examples where glyphs SHOULD overlap, but might not if it is more clear, e.g., with an operator site located within the 5' portion of a promoter.
+Figure 13: Examples where glyphs SHOULD overlap, but might not if it is more clear, e.g., with an operator site located within the 5' portion of a promoter.

 6. A nucleic acid feature SHOULD be represented using a glyph defined in Appendix A.1.
 In this case, the feature MUST be contained within at least one of the glyph's associated terms.
-In terms of SBOL 2 data models, this means the glyph is equal to or a parent of at least one of the roles for the Component or its associated ComponentDefinition.
+In terms of the SBOL 2 data model, this means the glyph is equal to or a parent of at least one of the roles for the Component or its associated ComponentDefinition.
 Moreover, the glyph used SHOULD be the RECOMMENDED variant of the most specific applicable glyph.
 Note that novel glyphs not defined in Appendix A.1 MAY be used, but SHOULD be proposed for adoption as described in Section 5.3.
-Examples are provided in Figure 13.
+Examples are provided in Figure 14.